 Summary Review: Not so violent...but

-When the all-girl gang, The Bombers, kidnap a man to use as their personal sex slave, S&M Hunter accepts the mission to infiltrate The Bombers' hideout and show them the ropes.
-S&M Hunter has amazing abilities with rope said to make him master
+gang, The Bombers, kidnap a man to use as their personal sex slave, S&M Hunter accepts the mission to infiltrate The Bombers' hideout and show them the ropes.
+S&M Hunter has amazing abilities with rope said to make him master of all women.

 Animal cruelty precludes a release of this film in the UK.